-- Increase the amount of permanently wetted habitat for fish, as well as algae and aquatic invertebrates that provide a food source for fish. - Reduce the extent of dewatering in shallow habitats. - Maintain wetted channel areas by enhancing side-channel connectivity with the main channel of the Peace River. - Provide a diversity of fish habitat in the side channels by placing boulders and woody debris that will support various life stages of fish.
+- Increase the amount of permanently wetted habitat for fish, as well as algae and aquatic invertebrates that provide a food source for fish. - Reduce the extent of dewatering in shallow habitats.

+- Maintain wetted channel areas by enhancing side-channel connectivity with the main channel of the Peace River. - Provide a diversity of fish habitat in the side channels by placing boulders and woody debris that will support various life stages of fish.

-Fish use of the enhanced areas will be monitored and is expected to increase after this work is completed.
+Fish use of the enhanced areas is monitored and expected to increase after this work is completed.